python-qt-tools/PySide6-stubs/README.md

 here with the following steps:

 * create an issue showing your problem
 * even better, create a PR to fix the problem.
-See CONTRIBUTING.md for details.
+See [CONTRIBUTING.md] for details.

+You can also report typing issues directly to PySide here: https://bugreports.qt.io/secure/CreateIssue!default.jspa

+We track the list of issues reported to Qt here: [PYSIDE6_ISSUES.md]